 Homeless Outreach Team

 With the hiring of Chief Bernadette DiPino the Sarasota Police Department began to reinvent the purpose of the police agency.
 The Sarasota Police Department’s philosophy is to Educate, Encourage, and Enforcement.
 In order to direct people to available service providers, the Sarasota Police Department created a Transient Liaison position, and then in 2014 hired a mental health specialist to also work with the transient population.
-Today, the Sarasota Police Department has a Homeless Outreach Team (HOT) which includes a Sergeant, 4 Officers, and two Civilian Case Managers.
+Today, the Sarasota Police Department has a Homeless Outreach Team (HOT) which includes a Sergeant, 3 Officers, and a Civilian Case Managers.

 Educate, Encourge, and Enforcement Philosophy